euanrussano/academic-kickstart/content/post/probability/bayes_conditional/index.md

 ## Conditional Probability

 In real-world situations, events are rarely, if not never completely independent of others.
-In fact, most machine learning problems start from the premise that a certain outcome can be predicted based on the occurence of other events.
-If $X$ and $Y$ are two events, $P(X|Y)$ indicates the probability of X given Y, that is, the probability of occurence of X, given that Y has already taken place.
+In fact, most machine learning problems start from the premise that a certain outcome can be predicted based on the occurrence of other events.
+If $X$ and $Y$ are two events, $P(X|Y)$ indicates the probability of X given Y, that is, the probability of occurrence of X, given that Y has already taken place.

-If $X$ and $Y$ are **independent**, then the probability of X is not affected by the occurence of $Y$.
+If $X$ and $Y$ are **independent**, then the probability of X is not affected by the occurrence of $Y$.
 Therefore, $P(X|Y) = P(X)$.

-On the other hand, if $X$ and $Y$ are **disjoint** or mutually exclusive events, then one will not occur if the occur has already occured.
+On the other hand, if $X$ and $Y$ are **disjoint** or mutually exclusive events, then one will not occur if the occur has already occurred.
 Thus, $P(X|Y) = 0$.

 ### Product Rule